PharmGKB/pgkb-ngs-pipeline/README.md

 ### Testing the Pipeline

-The following commands can be used to download some test files and check if the pipeline is working:
+The following commands can be used to download some test files to check if the pipeline is working:

 ```
 > mkdir test